oyshole/NoVR/Readme.md

 Build
 -----

+This tool has only been built/tested using Visual Studio 2015 on Windows 10 64 bit.

-cd Build
+- cd Build
-../Tools/premake5 vs2015
+- ../Tools/premake5 vs2015
-Open NoVR.sln
+- Open NoVR.sln
-Select your platform (e.g x64)
+- Select your platform (e.g x64)
-Build
+- Build

 Install
 -------

-The projects build output is set to overwrite the null driver from SteamVR.
+The projects build output is by default set to overwrite the null driver from SteamVR.

 Run
 ---